tomhartke/transformer-modifications/README.md

 # transformer-modifications

 ## Description
 These files are explorations of a toy model transformer implementation.
 I used the nanoGPT transformer by Karpathy (https://github.com/karpathy/nanoGPT.git).

-This runs a small transformer on the combined total works of Shakespeare (at a character prediction level, without a byte pair encoder).
+This repo creates a small transformer in pyTorch which is trained on the combined total works of Shakespeare (at a character prediction level, without a byte pair encoder), producing reasonable sounding text in the correct style after a few minutes of training.

-The network size is usually 6 layers, 6 heads, with 64 dimensions per head, and a context size (block size) of 256 characters.
-It produces reasonable sounding text in the style of shakespeare after a few minutes of training.
+The purpose of these files is mostly as a personal record, and learning tool.

+## Goals and results:
+1. Try to improve the transformer architecture by modifying the attention structure or network structure (no luck, unsurprisingly).
+2. Generally explore/understand transformers.
+Vary the network shape (heads, layers, embedding size), the dropout, and the context size (block size).

 #### File structure
 * "nanoGPT-basic" folder is just a local copy of the nanoGPT repository by Karpathy (https://github.com/karpathy/nanoGPT.git).
   * I did not write any of this!
 (I hope it is ok to just copy here for reference).
 * "Modified-transformers" folder contains my modified code pieces.

-## Goals:
-1. Try to improve the transformer architecture by modifying the attention structure or network structure.
-2. Generally explore/understand transformers.
-Vary the network shape (heads, layers, embedding size), the dropout, and the context size (block size).

 ## Transformer alterations:

+The base transformer implementation I altered has a network size of usually 6 layers, 6 heads, with 64 dimensions per head, and a context size (block size) of 256 characters.
+There are usually around 10 million parameters, and few minutes of training on a GPU.

 The approaches I took can be split into two categories:
 ### 1. Query-dependent attention windows